 - In England, register for help from the NHS Volunteer Responders, who can deliver food and medication.
 Carers can also apply on behalf of someone else, or for support for themselves to fulfil their caring role.

-- In Wales, Third Sector Wales will help you get in touch with local voluntary organisations who are offering help.
+- In Wales, the prescription delivery service will continue until the end of September.
+After that time, Third Sector Wales will help you get in touch with local voluntary organisations who are offering help.

 - If you need urgent support, contact your local authority and tell them your situation.